 About Site Plugin Extensions

-With site plugins, you can create interactive and feature-rich components that seamlessly integrate into Wix’s business solutions, such as Wix Stores and Wix Bookings, extending their functionality and user experience.
+With site plugins, you can create interactive and feature-rich components that seamlessly integrate into Wix’s business solutions, such as Wix Stores, Wix Bookings, and Checkout & Orders, extending their functionality and user experience.

-Wix users can easily place site plugins into predefined slots (UI placeholders) within Wix apps, using the plugin explorer available in all Wix editors.
+Wix users can easily place site plugins into predefined slots within Wix apps, using the plugin explorer available in all Wix editors.

 plugin-flow